ElisePatrikainen/nuxt-useFetchQuery/README.md

 // The data will be cached for 15 seconds, and refreshed afterwards
 ```

-Nb: UseFetchQuery does currently not poll data (TODO ?), but re-fetches them in the background once they are stale on the following events :
+Nb: UseFetchQuery does currently not poll data (TODO ?), but re-fetches them in the background once they are stale on the following events:
 - new instances of the composable mount
-- window events : refocus, reconnection
+- window events: refocus, reconnection

-You can also choose to never revalidate cache, by setting the `refreshTime` option to `infinite` :
+You can also choose to never revalidate cache, by setting the `refreshTime` option to `infinite`:

 ```js
 const { data, error } = await useFetchQuery(`/api/products`, { refreshTime: 'infinite' })